Power shuttle

-In forward/reverse position of the F-R lever, the pressure is built in the system due to flow to wet clutch.
-During, the pressure rise,F-R clutch is in energized condition which makes the vehicle to move forward/Reverse direction.
-Flow to tank line is blocked during the flow to F/R clutch.
+In forward/reverse position of the F-R lever, pressure is built in the system due to flow to the wet clutch.
+During, the pressure rise, F-R clutch is energized, which makes the vehicle move.
+Flow to the tank line is blocked during the flow to the clutch.

+Types

-Power shuttle are incorporated in transmissions in three forms: counter-shaft, full planetary (power shifts), and CVT transmissions.
+Power shuttle is incorporated in transmissions in three forms: counter-shaft, full planetary (power shifts), and continuously variable transmissions.

 Counter shaft transmissions

 In this case generally forward reverse synchronizers are replaced by the multi-plate friction clutches.
 Typically the multi-plate clutches are arranged on the main shaft or on the counter shaft.
 The forward reverse section of the gear box is generally located in the forward section as close to the engine as possible.
 This is beneficial to the forward reverse control elements as they are not subjected to the high relative torque.
 The challenge involved in providing this feature in the existing transmissions is the complex shaft arrangement.
 This problem arises due to the limitation of centre distance between the two shafts and fixed axial dimensions due to the vehicle size limitations.